Stories of Faith & Hope From Our Graduates

 When Omar found out about Dallas LIFE – that it had a program to help with life issues, a job search and finding housing, PLUS a medical clinic, he knew that God was about to do big things in his life.
 “He gave me provision, perspective, and purpose through the New Life program.
 I was changed, immediately.”
 He was loved, immediately, as well, and became a constant encouragement to his classmates and the staff at Dallas LIFE.

 Omar graduated from the New Life program – with much celebration from his fellow graduates and program directors!
-Omar moved to Oklahoma for a great job and enjoys life in his own apartment with his dog!
+He is now on staff as the manager of the Dallas LIFE Convenience store.

 “I have a college degree, but the New Life program is so much more valuable to me,” Omar emphasizes, with his infectious joy.
 “Dallas LIFE is where I found what my true potential really is.”